clarenceparmar/clarenceparmar/README.md

 <h1 align="center">Hi 👋, I'm Clarence</h1>

-- 👨‍💻 All of my projects are available at [https://github.com/clarenceparmar](https://github.com/clarenceparmar)

-- 💬 Ask me about **Python**

 - 📫 How to reach me **GIT.clarence@gmail.com**

 - ⚡ Enlightenment **CODE IS DATA AND DATA IS CODE**